CantrellD/esim/README.md

 The resolution of graphs can be controlled with the 'Step' field.
 Lower step values give higher resolution.

-New voting systems can be added to the simulator using the javascript console.
-Here's an example:
+New voting systems can be added to the simulator via javascript console (ctrl-shift-j in Chrome) as follows:
 ```javascript
 function demo(candidates, ballots, cache) {
     var name2index = {};